sumeet-bansal/sumeet-bansal.github.io/index.md

 Hi, I'm Sumeet!

-I'm a Bay Area native studying Mathematics and Computer Science at [UC San Diego](https://ucsd.edu/), and some of my favorite things include design, pad thai, and hip-hop.
+I'm a Bay Area native, I studied computer science and a bit of math at [UC San Diego](https://ucsd.edu/), and some of my current interests include road cycling, 3+2 chess, arthouse film, and jazz fusion.

-I'm the webmaster for [SEDS UCSD](https://sedsucsd.org/), an engineering organization working on several space-related projects, and the president of [Triton Software Engineering](http://tritonse.github.io/), a multidisciplinary student-run organization that partners with non-profits to design and develop thoughtful mobile and web apps for social good.
-On the side, I'm also part of the computer engineering team at [KSDT](https://ksdt.ucsd.edu/), UCSD's college radio station.
+I recently spent three and a half years as a software engineer at [Palantir](https://www.palantir.com/), developing the time series product to support mission-critical workflows at the world's most important institutions.
+I previously interned at [Zscaler](https://www.zscaler.com/) and [IBM Watson Health](https://www.ibm.com/watson/health/).

-I've previously interned at [Zscaler](https://www.zscaler.com/), a global cloud-based info-sec company, and [Actiance](https://www.actiance.com/), a communications compliance multinational.
-I spent my most recent summer near Chicago, working with the [IBM Watson Health](https://www.ibm.com/watson/health/) team.
+At UCSD I co-founded [ACM UCSD](https://acmucsd.com/), an ACM chapter that became UCSD's largest engineering student org, with 1000+ members, weeks after launch; was a DJ and computer engineer at [KSDT](https://ksdt.ucsd.edu/), UCSD's college radio station; and was a member of [Triton Software Engineering](https://tse.ucsd.edu/), a campus organization that partners with non-profits to design and develop thoughtful mobile and web apps for social good.

-And, I'm a pretty big hip-hop head.
-If you're at all interested, you can check out what I've been listening to recently on [my last.fm profile](https://www.last.fm/user/sbansal21/).
+You can reach me at [`sumeetbansal@gmail.com`](mailto:sumeetbansal@gmail.com)